A short bio, an honest one.

 What I'm building now

-Recently I shipped an MCP (Model Context Protocol) server — Anthropic's open protocol for connecting LLMs to external tools and data sources.
-It's the kind of infrastructure work that's invisible when it's done well and painful when it's not.
+Recently I built 2048.swiss.gift — a harder spin on the classic 2048 tile game with an AI hint system, built in a single evening.
 I also work extensively with agent architectures, and I spend a lot of time thinking about the gap between what AI can do and what it should do.

 Outside the screen